Wonder Where He Gets That From?

 Do you ever find yourself wondering where your child’s certain behaviors come from?
 When it comes to ADHD, the answer may be as simple as – you!
 Learn more from a mom who was co-diagnosed with her son.

-How come so many of us don’t accept the ADHD label for ourselves until after our kids get diagnosed?
-It’s because we think our kids are normal, just like us.
+It’s true – so many of us don’t accept the ADHD label for ourselves until after our kids get diagnosed.
+It’s probably because we think our kids are normal, just like us.
 For example:

 - When Enzo was three and couldn’t eat a sandwich unless he was walking around, I shrugged and said, “My little brother was just like that.”